diamond-dove/simple-json/README.md

 # Usage
 ## Reading a JSON
-Imagine you have a JSON with this content.
+Suppose you have a JSON file with the following content:

 ```json
 [